snjugunanjenga/lovtiti-agro-Hedera-ecommerce/LISTINGS_FIX_SUMMARY.md

 - This caused foreign key constraint failures

 ### 2. **Role Name Mismatch**
-- Code checked for `'VETERINARIAN'` role
+- Code checked for `'AGROEXPERT'` role
 - But the role is now `'AGROEXPERT'`
 - This blocked Agro Experts from creating listings